certtools/intelmq/docs/user/eventdb.rst

 - ``--separate-raws`` - for generating views and triggers needed to :ref:`eventdb_raws_table` (works also together with adjustments for partitioning).

-For full list of supported parameters, call the script help using ``-h`` parameter.
+For a full list of supported parameters, call the script help using ``-h`` parameter.

 All elements of generated SQL file can be adapted and extended before running the SQL file against a database, especially the indexes.
 Please review the generated script before applying.